 A starter guide to anal play (revisited)

-Almost every "anal beginner guide" online sounds like it was written by a press release.
-Here’s the practical version, with the toys I’d actually point a curious friend to.
+Almost every "anal beginner guide" online reads like it was written by a press release.
+Here’s the practical version, including the part where my expectations and reality didn’t match.

 Lube.
 Then more lube.

 Water-based is fine.
-Silicone-based is better — it stays slick longer — as long as your toy isn’t silicone.
+Silicone-based is better here because it stays slick far longer — as long as your toy isn’t silicone.
+Whatever you think is enough, it isn’t.
+This is the single biggest difference between "good" and "nope."

 Pjur Original Silicone